 Treatment for Anxiety

-I specialize in the treatment of these specific types of anxiety – Generalized Anxiety, Social Anxiety, Specific Phobia, Obsessive-Compulsive Disorder, Panic Attacks, and Posttraumatic Stress Disorder.
+I specialize in the treatment of these specific types of anxiety – Generalized Anxiety, Social Anxiety, Specific Phobia, Obsessive-Compulsive Disorder, Panic Attacks, Posttraumatic Stress Disorder, Driving Anxiety and Shy-Bladder.
 Click on the specific links to each one to find out more, or read about “My Approach” to get a better understanding of my philosophy of therapy.
 Treatment for anxiety will usually involve the following:

 Why do we feel anxious?